OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - Application autostart can also be configured in the SteamVR menu (SteamVR->Settings->Applications->"Advanced Settings").

 - You can modify the shutdown wait time when restarting SteamVR by opening restartvrserver.bat and changing the number behind "timeout /t" (unit is seconds).

+- When Using Proximity Sensor Features while the Dashboard is up the action will not evaluate, so your mic will be muted, and some chaperone warnings won't work while dashboard is up.

+# Common Issues:

+- **Issue:** Upon clicking ADV-Settings icon no page shows up.
+  - **Cause:** related to multiple GPU systems (and specifically nvidia), and ALVR
+  - **Solution:** go to Nvidia Control Panel -> manage 3D settings -> add Advanced Settings, and force the vr gpu for it.

+- **Issue:** Snap back when using motion controls with WMR headset
+  - **Cause:** WMR boundary off, or set up for standing only.
+  - **Solution:** Please set-up WMR for all experiences, and then if you don't want WMR boundary you can toggle off the boundary **after** SteamVR/OpenVR has been started.

 # License